-Schools have been some general advice to schools on how to address the persistent problem of parents parking irresponsibly and illegally near to schools.
-Information is sent to parents through newsletters, text messages and occasionally by being outside on parking patrol.
+Schools have been given some general advice on how to address the persistent problem of parents parking irresponsibly and illegally near to schools.
+Information is sent to parents through newsletters, text messages and occasionally face to face when outside on parking patrol.

-Not all parents park illegally or irresponsibly and we do receive complaints as to why there can’t be more regular parking enforcement or parking restrictions placed outside schools.
+Not all parents park illegally or irresponsibly but we do receive complaints as to why there can’t be more regular parking enforcement or parking restrictions placed outside school.

 Not all school locations are suitable for additional parking restrictions due to the nature of the road, the potential of transferring the problem to busier, more dangerous roads and ensuring restrictions don’t adversely affect residents that live near to school.

 It is vital that parents should be aware that the safety in the immediate environment outside of school can be improved with their cooperation.
-It doesn’t matter what parking initiative is proposed, the only thing that can improve the situation outside schools on a consistent basis, is if some parents are more considerate and responsible.
+It doesn’t matter what parking initiative is proposed, the only thing that can improve the situation outside schools on a consistent basis, is if parents are considerate and responsible.
 Everything depends on their compliance with the rules.

 Please do not park on the pavement as this can limit space for those pushing prams and any people with mobility problems including those that may be wheelchair users and those that walk with the assistance of a frame.